-It is important to note that this Guide does not give explanations of national scoring options available in the ORC system - some countries have developed and established use of, for example, the Triple Number system common in NED and the USA, as well as custom made specific ToD or ToT rating shown on certificates issued in those and other countries.
+It is important to note that this Guide does not give explanations of national scoring options available in the ORC system - some countries have developed and established use of, for example, as well as custom made specific ToD or ToT rating shown on certificates issued in those and other countries.
 Guidance on use of these and other "non-standard" options should be sought from the Rating Office in that country.